Every week Sir Jonathan North publishes a safeguarding snippet to alert parents of any relevant and information safety information.

 Safeguarding Snippet - Safer Internet Day Tuesday 6 February

-At Sir Jonathan North Community College we focus on internet safety every day and encourage students to behave responsibly on-line.
+At Sir Jonathan North College we focus on internet safety every day and encourage students to behave responsibly on-line.
 We would like to highlight to parents and students the focus for this year’s national safer internet day which is on 6 February 2018.
 The theme for this year is Create, Connect and Share Respect - A better internet starts with you.

 What is Safer Internet Day?